Aladin147/BLKWDS_Manager/docs/Journal.md

 # BLKWDS Manager - Development Journal

+## 2025-06-16: Real-Time Dashboard Statistics Implementation

+Today we implemented real-time dashboard statistics using direct database queries for improved performance and accuracy:

+1. **Analysis Phase**:
+   - Identified areas in the dashboard that were using in-memory calculations
+   - Examined the TopBarSummaryWidget which displays statistics
+   - Analyzed how gear counts, booking counts, and other metrics were calculated

+2. **Implementation Phase**:
+   - Added dedicated methods in DBService for efficient statistics calculations using SQL queries
+   - Updated DashboardController to use these new methods
+   - Implemented ValueNotifiers for real-time updates of statistics
+   - Added pull-to-refresh functionality to the dashboard
+   - Implemented optimized refresh methods for better performance

+3. **Testing Phase**:
+   - Verified that the dashboard displays accurate information
+   - Tested the pull-to-refresh functionality
+   - Confirmed that statistics update correctly when data changes

+4. **Documentation Updates**:
+   - Updated the placeholder inventory to mark Real Data for Dashboard as completed
+   - Documented the changes in the Journal

+This implementation improves the dashboard by providing real-time, accurate statistics directly from the database rather than calculating them in memory.
+The pull-to-refresh functionality allows users to easily update the dashboard data without having to navigate away from the screen.

 ## 2025-06-16: Dashboard Controller Consolidation

 Today we successfully consolidated the dashboard controllers into a single approach, eliminating the dual controller system and adapter pattern: